-The off-site soil mixing process involves excavating the site to the target depth, transporting the excavated soil off site, mixing it with the binding agent, then replacing the stabilised soil back into the excavated site.
+Off-site soil mixing involves excavating the site to the target depth, transporting the excavated soil off site, mixing it with the binding agent and replacing the stabilised soil back into the excavated site.
 The material is replaced and compacted in layers to form a stabilised crust over the full area of the site.